Data Quality and Governance Manager

 If this is the case, we can offer you the following:

 • Development: We proudly provide a supportive environment where you can thrive.
-By joining us, you will contribute to our mission of achieving a life free from serious accidental injury.
-We also offer fantastic training and professional development opportunities to help advance your career.
-This includes annual appraisals, personal development plans, discounted RoSPA training courses, one-on-one management check-ins, and a variety of reward and recognition initiatives.
+By joining us, you will contribute to our mission of achieving life, free from serious accidental injury.
+We offer fantastic training and professional development opportunities to help advance your career.
+This includes annual appraisals, personal development plans, discounted RoSPA training courses, one-to-one management check-ins and a variety of reward and recognition initiatives.

-• Salary sacrifice benefits – Our salary sacrifice benefits are designed to enhance your work-life balance.
-Take advantage of our pension scheme, holiday purchase options (up to 5 days), Bikes2Work initiative, car leasing scheme, and Workplace Nursery scheme.
+• Salary sacrifice benefits: Our salary sacrifice benefits are designed to enhance your work-life balance.
+Take advantage of our pension scheme, holiday purchase options (up to 10 days), Bikes2Work initiative, car leasing scheme and Workplace Nursery scheme.

-• Wellbeing – Your well-being matters to us!
-You'll have access to a fully confidential 24/7 GP line and a comprehensive Cash Plan that includes an Employee Assistance Programme and a range of retail, gym, and spa discounts.
+• Wellbeing: Your wellbeing matters to us.
+You'll have access to a fully confidential 24/7 GP line and a comprehensive Health Cash Plan which includes an Employee Assistance Programme and a range of retail, gym and spa discounts.

-• Hybrid working – We also offer hybrid working arrangements, 33 days of annual leave (including bank holidays (with more accrued over time), and time off during the Christmas break.
-Plus, our long service awards recognise your commitment and dedication.
+• Hybrid working/annual leave: We offer hybrid working arrangements, as well as 33 days annual leave (including bank holidays) and additional holiday based on length of service to recognise your commitment and dedication.

 • General – Enjoy free parking in our central Birmingham location and participate in interactive staff days that make work more engaging.